Experiencing Japan one dish at a time

 I miss the food and Japan already and can't wait to go back.
 The hardest part about the whole trip was gathering enough nerve at the end to actually go home, because I never wanted to leave.

-Traveling with Audley
+Travelling with Audley

 We looked high and low for a good tour operator, and eventually we stumbled upon Audley Travel.
 And thank goodness!
 The people at Audley are incredibly efficient workers.
-With nothing more than a few phone calls, our friendly specialist John designed us a specialized itinerary, with everything we asked for and beyond.
+With nothing more than a few phone calls, our friendly specialist John designed us a specialised itinerary, with everything we asked for and beyond.

 All in all, his and Audley Travel’s amazing service and attention to detail were beyond impressive.
 My expectations for the trip were high, and I was not disappointed with my experience.
 Everything surpassed my wildest expectations.
 We did everything on our itinerary and more, with not a moment wasted.
 I am extremely thankful to everyone who helped to make this trip happen, especially John.
-I would definitely recommend Audley for anyone looking to visit Japan— they won’t let you down!
+I would definitely recommend Audley for anyone looking to visit Japan — they won’t let you down!

 Start planning your trip to Japan